Excelsior2021/Battleship/README.md

-# Battleship
+# battleship

-A remake of the classic game Battleship as a web app using HTML, CSS and JavaScript.
+A remake of the classic game Battleship as a web app. [use app](https://excelsior2021.github.io/battleship)